rclheriyana/alpine-phalcon/README.md

 ## Install prerequisites

-For now, this project has been mainly created for Unix `(Linux/MacOS)`.
-Perhaps it could work on Windows.
+For now, this project has been mainly created for Unix `(Linux/MacOS)`..

 All requisites should be available for your distribution.
 The most important are :